Home / Blog - Advice / Does Composite Cladding Expand?

 Why Does Composite Cladding Expand More Than Wood?

 Composite cladding, like all composite materials, is made from a 60/40 split of wood fibres and plastic polymers.
-Wood expands and contracts by a lesser degree, plastic however responds more to temperature range and so thermal expansion is greater.
-For this reason, we always recommend installing cladding boards with a gap when butting two pieces together – what gaps are left depends on the outside temperature at the time of installation.
+Wood expands and contracts to a lesser degree, but plastic is the key culprit for additional expansion.
+More sensitive to thermal changes, plastic causes composite cladding to expand and contract, but that isn’t a bad thing at all!
+In fact, we created our unique fixing system to compensate for this trait.
+That’s why we always recommend installing cladding boards with a gap when butting two pieces together – what gaps are left depends on the outside temperature at the time of installation.
 These gaps provide ample space for the boards to expand and contract as temperatures fluctuate.

 How To Avoid Damage To Boards Through Expansion

-Just like our decking, composite cladding expands and contracts to a greater degree than timber so we always recommend allowing boards to acclimatise initially.
-When accepting delivery, follow the cladding installation guide on how far apart they should be installed, according to the temperature on the day of install, allowing expansion gaps at butting ends and drilling pilot holes when fixing through the boards into the battens.
-Doing so will allow the boards space to breathe naturally without knocking against other boards or pulling at the cladding screws which expand to a far lesser degree.
+Just like our decking, composite cladding expands and contracts to a greater degree than timber.
+So, we always recommend allowing boards to acclimatise initially.
+When accepting delivery, follow the cladding installation guide to gauge how far apart they should be installed, according to the temperature on the day of installation.
+In doing so, you’ll allow for appropriate expansion gaps at butting ends.
+This’ll give the boards the space they need to breathe, without knocking against other boards or pulling at the cladding screws.
+The aim of the game is to make sure your boards are as comfortable as possible; that way, they’ll last far longer than any other cladding alternative on the market.

 composite cladding expand